-- Click the power icon ( () ) on the Start screen and then select Restart. - 2.
+- 1. Click Start -> Power and then select Restart. - 2.
 Hold down the corresponding key and then release this key one second after the computer is power on. - 3.
 Follow the on-screen instructions to proceed.

 Hardware and system checklist

 This section discusses problems caused by your computer's hardware or attached peripherals.
 Basic problems might occur in the following areas: